symfony/symfony-docs/components/console/usage.rst

 Console Usage
 =============

-As well as the options you specify for the commands you add there are some built options as well as a couple of built in commands for the console component.
+In addition to the options you specify for your commands, there are some built-in options as well as a couple of built-in commands for the console component.

 .. note::

     These examples assume you have added a file ``app/console`` to run at the cli::